 John has more than 35 years of experience in private equity investing and currently serves on the Boards of Directors of Corning Incorporated and Milwaukee Brewers Baseball Club; and is a Life Trustee of Northwestern University.
 Mr. Canning is Co-Chairman of the Big Shoulders Fund, a Director and Chairman of Northwestern Memorial Hospital, a former Trustee and Chairman of the Museum of Science and Industry, a Director and former Chairman of The Economic Club of Chicago, former Chairman of The Chicago Community Trust, a Trustee and former Chairman of The Field Museum and former Director and Chairman of the Federal Reserve Bank of Chicago.

 John received a A.B. from Denison University and a J.D. from Duke University.

-Eric received a B.A. from the University of Michigan and a J.D. from The Ohio State University.
+Mr. Reeves received his B.A. from the University of Michigan and J.D. from the Ohio State University.